celery/pytest-celery/docs/userguide/examples/range.rst

 1. Running against each Celery worker by itself.
 2. Running against a cluster of all Celery workers.

-It demonste the flexibility of the library, and how you might use it to test your own code.
+It demonstrate the flexibility of the library, and how you might use it to test your own code.

 .. note::
     Testing different worker versions one by one or in a cluster is useful for testing migrations